danielknos/netatmo2wow_py/Readme.md

     - pressure
     - accumulated rainfall
     - rainfall intensity
-    - wind direction (not completed)
+    - wind direction (not completed, had issues with my own station so have not been able to test)
-    - wind speed (not completed)
+    - wind speed (not completed, had issues with my own station so have not been able to test)

 For the code to work the user needs to specify the station specific parameters in the json file user_inputs_template and rename it to user_inputs.json.
-These parameters can be found at the netatmo dev website and at the UK met office wow website
+These parameters can be found after registering an app at the netatmo dev website (https://dev.netatmo.com/) and registering the site at the UK met office wow website (https://wow.metoffice.gov.uk/)

 - name - Name of the station, this is specified by the user to keep the data separate if there are many stations
 - device_id - The adress of the netatmo main device, can be found at the Netatmo dev website and is unique by station